ignite/cli/docs/docs/guide/03-hello.md

 response for a query, as well as to add the `SayHello` query in the `Query` service.

-The `x/hello/client/cli/query.go file` was created and added to the project.
+The `x/hello/client/cli/query_say_hello.go` file was created and added to the project.
 This file contains a CLI command `CmdSayHello` that allows users to submit a "say hello" query to the blockchain.
 This command allows users to interact with the blockchain in a more user-friendly way, allowing them to easily submit